 These tips are for the beginner; our intent is to keep it simple and clearwe welcome feedback.
 We’ll start with the mechanics and then address the crucial topic of lighting.
 The focus is on photographing 2-D art with some additional comments relevant to 3-D art.

-When photographing images to be viewed online, the goal is to produce an image that will fill the viewer’s browser window.
-For most current monitors, a dimension of 2000 pixels on the longest side is sufficient, and 3000 pixels would be ample even for large, high resolution monitors.
-Fewer pixels produce a smaller display imagea disadvantage when the viewer is a juror.
+When photographing images to be viewed online, the goal is to produce an image that will fill the viewer’s, especially the juror's, browser window.
+For most current monitors, a dimension of 3000 pixels on the longest side is sufficient.
 An image in excess of the browser’s pixel dimensions will be reduced to match the browser’s window for display.
-Thus, anything in excess of 3000 pixels on the longest side is not useful.

-A 3.1 Megapixel digital camera produces JPEGs with pixel dimensions of about 2048 x 1536 pixels and would be adequate to photograph your artwork.
+A 6.8 Megapixel digital camera will produce JPEGs with pixel dimensions of about 3000 x 2250 pixels.
 Cameras with more Megapixels will produce larger pixel dimensions, which provides useful flexibility when cropping is needed.
 What happens with too many megapixels is discussed in the section Preparing the Images for Display.

 When photographing 3-D art, more than one view will likely be needed to show the nature of the artwork.
-Easy Entry Online allows two images for each artwork but, if more views are necessary, two photographs can be combined in a single image.
+Two images for each artwork are allowed but, if more views are necessary, two photographs can be combined in a single image.
 The artist will need to experiment with different views and various lighting angles to find the best combination for the individual piece.
 Because of this, the next section is applicable primarily to 2-D artwork.

-The goal is to use a white light that accurately captures the colors in your artwork and a setup that produces minimal or no shadows.
+The goal is to use a white light that accurately captures the colors in your artwork and a setup that eliminates shadowsother than those that show the texture of the work.
 The problem is that “white” light is largely an abstraction.
 All light has color with some sources emphasizing the yellow-orange-red part of the spectrum and others emphasizing the green-blue part.
 What we see as white is the best balance of the spectrum colors for our viewing conditions.
-(Under the red night lights on board ship, the red stripes on my uniform looked very white to me.)
+With only red light available, red objects can appear white.

 If photographing indoors with artificial light, at least two lamps should be placed at the same height as the camera but offset to the side so they are about 45 degrees from the perpendicular.
 Changing the distance or angle of one of the lamps may assist in emphasizing surface texture, if needed.
 You should look for lamps that mimic daylight.
 The best indication of a lamp’s spectrum is its Kelvin temperature, which might be printed on the package.
 5000 K mimics sunlight and lamps between 4000 K and 6000 K would be acceptable.
-Instead of the Kelvin temperature, or in addition, appropriate lamps might be marked Daylight or Natural White.
+Instead of or in addition to the Kelvin temperature,, appropriate lamps might be marked Daylight or Natural White.
 Avoid Cool White and Warm White because they will shift colors toward blue or orange, respectively.
 Using directional shades on the lamps will avoid reflecting light from strongly colored elements in the room.

 After you have an image that you believe accurately represents your artwork, there are two remaining things to consider: background distraction and pixel dimensions.